imajus/ember-nft/hardhat/README.md

 ### NFTCollectionFactory.sol

 - **Collection Deployment**: Factory contract for creating new NFT collections
-- **Payment Splitting**: Automatic distribution of mint proceeds to creators and platform
+- **Payment Distribution**: Immediate distribution of mint proceeds to creators and platform
 - **Access Control**: Creator verification and collection management
 - **Collection Registry**: Track all deployed collections and their metadata
 - **Events**: Emit events for backend integration and tracking